 The Death and Life of Louis Sullivan

-On this day in 1924, the architect Louis Sullivan, the “father of modernism,” key figure of the Chicago and the Prairie Schools of Architecture, progenitor of the skyscraper and coiner of the phrase “form follows function,” died.
+On April 14, 1924, the architect Louis Sullivan, the “father of modernism,” key figure of the Chicago and the Prairie Schools of Architecture, progenitor of the skyscraper and coiner of the phrase “form follows function,” died.

 None of these descriptors would lead one to believe that Sullivan would have any relationship to Greenwich Village, much less a beloved one.
 But much as his sad and tragic death gave little indication of the stature and influence of his life and career, his pioneering work giving visual identity to the skyscraper and stripping architecture down to its most essential elements nevertheless found a distinct and remarkable home in Greenwich Village.

-When Sullivan died on April 14, 1924, he was a penniless alcoholic, his burial and funeral paid for by Frank Lloyd Wright.
+When Sullivan died, he was a penniless alcoholic, his burial and funeral paid for by Frank Lloyd Wright.
 Sullivan was a mentor to Wright, his student; Wright so revered Sullivan, he called him “Lieber Meister,” German for “dear master.”

 Sullivan’s route to such an ignominious ending was a tortuous one.
-His career as an architect was on a meteoric rise in the late 19th century, when with partner Dankmar Adler he pioneered the visual expression of the new built form, the skyscraper.
+Born September 3, 1856, his career as an architect was on a meteoric rise in the late 19th century, when with partner Dankmar Adler he pioneered the visual expression of the new built form, the skyscraper.

 For this exciting technological marvel of the new world, Sullivan chose to eschew old world forms and thinking.
 The author of the manifesto “The Tall Office Building Artistically Considered,” Sullivan urged architects not to mimic traditional building forms when designing skyscrapers, but to let their tallness define them, to look to nature for inspiration in forms, to draw the eye upward, and to inspire.
 Rather than the neo-Renaissance or Gothic or Second Empire style skyscrapers which were being built in New York City, Sullivan’s “Chicago Style” buildings were ahistoric.
 They looked like nothing which came before them, and took their visual cues from the steel structure underneath, accentuated by florid, naturalistic ornament.